 National Stress Awareness Day is celebrated on the first Wednesday in November every year, meaning this year it fell on November 3.
 This day was created to help people identify and reduce the stress factors in their lives.
 According to a Gallup poll conducted in 2020, 60% of Americans report experiencing a significant amount of daily stress.

-The holiday season can be stressful.
 Did you know that one early sign of too much stress is stress-induced neck pain?
-All the built-up tension of handling both day-to-day and holiday responsibilities can really take a toll on your body, and your neck is one of the most common areas stress-induced pain flares up.
+All of the built-up tension of handling day-to-day responsibilities can really take a toll on your body, and your neck is one of the most common areas stress-induced pain flares up.

 So what differentiates stress-induced neck pain from regular neck pain?
 Stress-induced neck pain is defined as pain either triggered or worsened by psychological or emotional factors.